rust-lang/book/src/ch12-05-working-with-environment-variables.md

 ## Working with Environment Variables

 Let's add one more feature: case insensitive searching.
-In addtion, this setting won't be a command line option: it'll be an environment variable instead.
+In addition, this setting won't be a command line option: it'll be an environment variable instead.
 We could choose to make case insensitivity a command line option, but our users have requested an environment variable that they could set once and